 Day 1 – Ancient Corinth & Nafplio

-Corinth is just an hour away from Athens and on your start to your Peloponnese road trip, you’ll head through the Corinth Canal, connecting the Gulf of Corinth in the Ionian Sea to the Aegean sea.
+Corinth is just an hour away from Athens and on the start of your trip, you’ll head through the Corinth Canal, connecting the Gulf of Corinth in the Ionian Sea to the Aegean Sea.
 It’s truly a sight to see and definitely worth the stop.

 After about an hour south of Corinth, you’ll find yourself further into the Peloponnese and in one of the most beautiful and picturesque cities in mainland Greece, Nafplio.
-Nafplio has a wonderful medieval feel and almost feels like you’ve been transported to a Greek island.
+Nafplio has a wonderful medieval feel and almost feels like you’ve been transported to a Greek island, especially as you take in the imposing Palamidi Fortress.

-I recommend spending 2 nights in Nafplio as it’s a lovely place to wind down from your first day on the road and it’s also a great base for an excursion on day 2.
+I recommend spending 2 nights in Nafplio as it’s a lovely place to wind down from your first day on the road and it’s also a great base for a day trip.

 Where to Stay in Nafplio